zuozhenggh/learning-library/security-library/database/data-safe/prepare-environment/prepare-environment.md

 Enable Oracle Data Safe in a region of your tenancy.
 Usually you enable Oracle Data Safe in your home region.

 > **Note**: If Oracle Data Safe is already enabled in a region of your tenancy, or you are working in the LiveLabs or Luna environment, you can skip this step.
-In the LiveLabs and Luna tenancies, Oracle Data Safe is enabled in the region to which you have access.
+In the LiveLabs and Luna environments, Oracle Data Safe is enabled in the region to which you have access.

 1. In Oracle Cloud Infrastructure, at the top of the page on the right, select the region in your tenancy in which you want to enable Oracle Data Safe.
 Usually, you leave your home region selected, for example, **US East (Ashburn)**.